langerma/icinga-plugins/README.md

                                           value falls below the threshold.
 Invert is implied if warning threshold > critical threshold
                     --duration DURATION   e.g: 1h, 15m, 32d
+                    --top TOP             display top hits for query --field FIELD         Name of the field you want to have in your top analysis
 ```
 check_squid.py
 -------------------------